aquasecurity/trivy/docs/docs/coverage/language/nodejs.md

 ### pnpm
 Trivy parses `pnpm-lock.yaml`, then finds production dependencies and builds a [tree][dependency-graph] of dependencies with vulnerabilities.
+To identify licenses, you need to download dependencies to `node_modules` beforehand.
+Trivy analyzes `node_modules` for licenses.

 #### lock file v9 version
 Trivy supports `Dev` field for `pnpm-lock.yaml` v9 or later.
 Use the `--include-dev-deps` flag to include the developer's dependencies in the result.